Vyral/natasha-greenhalgh-recruiting/_posts/2019-11-05-practice-makes-perfect.md

 date: 2019-11-05 18:24:00
 tags:
 excerpt: >-
-  As a real estate agent, it’s important to practice things like role playing and scripts so that you can be more effective as a salesperson.
+  As a real estate agent, it’s important to practice things like role-playing and scripts so that you can be more effective as a salesperson.
 Here’s a quick look at some of the things we do.
 enclosure: